-As Q_a falls, large firms become even larger, raising the average markup in the economy (both sales- and cost-weighted).
-Moreover, as Figure 4 shows, a reduction in Q_a reallocates production and employment towards automating firms that have lower labor shares in the original steady state.
+production and employment toward automating firms that have lower labor shares in the original steady state.
 Therefore, as Q_a falls, the labor share in the aggregate economy declines.
 Our model thus implies that declines in the aggregate labor share and increases in the average markup are mainly driven by the between-firm reallocation channel, in line with the empirical evidence in Autor et al. (2020) and Acemoglu, Lelarge and Restrepo (2020).